 The Pacific women's water polo team faces its toughest task of the season this weekend in Southern California.
 The Tigers are 0-19 all-time against the Bruins who handed Pacific its only home loss of the seasons.

-Chapter two: Folsom High School's Robert Vidovszky has Olympic fencing dreams
+Folsom High School's Robert Vidovszky has Olympic fencing dreams:

 Fencing hasn't quite hit the mainstream in the United States but one of the world's most talented up-and-coming fencers hails from Folsom.
 Described as "physical chess," the sport is a display of fast-paced skill, risk-taking, and defense, and one local athlete has received international accolades after just six years of training.